vaab/gitchangelog/README.rst

 http://github.com/securactive/gitchangelog/blob/master/gitchangelog.rc.sample

 The changelog of gitchangelog is generated with himself and with the sample configuration file.
+You'll see the changelog in the PyPI page http://pypi.python.org/pypi/gitchangelog.

 Please have a look and enjoy.